idris-adigun/dynamic-matform-builder/projects/dynamic-mat-forms/README.md

 - Multiple Input Types: Supports text, checkbox, radio buttons, file uploads, date pickers, and more to come.
 - Validation: Built-in support for required, email, and custom validators.
 - Dependent Inputs: Conditional form controls that enable or disable based on other field values.
+- Responsive Grid: Automatically adjusts the layout of form fields based on screen size and orientation.
 - Animations: Smooth form transitions using Angular Material's animation system.

 ## Installation